 If your airline did not allow you to change your flight at no cost, DIS will cover up to $300 in fees related to flight change and newly booked fights.
 To request this refund, please send an email to firstname.lastname@example.org with your student ID number and name in the subject line.

 Please attach receipt documentation for the change fee or new booking fare claimed.

 We expect to refund the amount to you within three weeks after we have received all the necessary information from you.
-If you have already sent DIS an email in the past week about your flight change fees, we have forwarded this to our Finance Team already and they should have already been in touch with you to continue the correspondence and refund process.
+If you have already sent DIS an email about your flight change fees, we have forwarded this to our Finance Team already and they should have been in touch with you to continue the correspondence and refund process.

-Q / Will DIS reimburse me for the independent travels I’ve had to cancel?
+Q / Will DIS reimburse me for the independent travels I had to cancel?

 A / No, unfortunately, we cannot reimburse you for any independent/personal travel costs.
 We recommend checking with your airline regarding refunds or credits they are offering in light of the COVID-19 situation; it may also be possible to change your destination, and given the circumstances, some airlines are waiving change fees to do so.
 You could also check with the credit card you used to book your trip, in case they offer travel insurance.

 Q / Other than keeping up with my remote learning courses, is there anything I still need to do?